AayushChaturvedi/The-Nine-Coins-and-A-Key-Game/README.md

    For example, if your port has been setup at port 8000, go to localhost:8000 in your browser.

+NOTE :
+  It has also came in observation that simply opening the index.html file does it in certain configurations.
+You may first like   to try that before following above procedure.

 ------------------------------------------------------------------ ENJOY THE GAME !!! ------------------------------------------------------------------